Muhamed Osman Al-Khalil

 Research Areas: Arabic language computing, Arabic corpora, literary biography, literary archives, language policy, and the interplay of the literary and political in modern Arabic literature

 Muhamed Osman Al Khalil is professor of Arabic and the founding director of the Arabic Studies program at NYU Abu Dhabi (in 2010).
-He is an educator with extensive field and programmatic leadership experience in higher learning institutions in both the United States and the Arab World.
+He is an educator with extensive field and programmatic leadership experience in higher learning institutions in both the United States and the Arab world.
 He holds a BA in English literature from the University of Damascus (1993), an MA in applied linguistics from Indiana University of Pennsylvania (1998), and a PhD in Near Eastern Studies from the University of Arizona (2005).
-He is the recipient of several grants and fellowships, including a Fulbright scholarship and, most recently, a Saadiyat Fellowship.
-He has published his research in peer-reviewed scientific journals and disseminated his findings in key international fora — most recently at the Institut de Monde Arabe in Paris.
+He is the recipient of several grants and fellowships, including a Fulbright scholarship and a Saadiyat Fellowship.
+He has published his research in peer-reviewed scientific journals and disseminated his findings in key international fora.

 Al Khalil’s research is interdisciplinary and he has been involved in key international collaborations on Arabic digital humanities, notably working with colleagues at the Sorbonne University in Paris on research investigating the depictions of Paris in Arabic travelogue literature.
 As a recognized expert on Arabic education, he is often called upon to provide guidance on programmatic design and policy — leading in April 2023 an external academic review of Georgetown University’s Arabic Studies program in Qatar.